Skip to main content

 Silviya VelaniFounder, Builts AI

-|March 5, 2026|8 min read
+|March 5, 2026|Updated April 9, 2026|9 min read

 TL;DR

-The second most common reaction after learning how to prompt well: “I can’t believe how much I was leaving on the table.”

-The AI tool hasn’t changed between those two reactions.
+The most common reaction after a first week using ChatGPT or Claude is “it’s not that impressive.”
+The second most common reaction, after learning how to prompt well, is “I can’t believe how much I was leaving on the table.”
+The AI tool hasn’t changed between those two moments.
 The instructions going into it have.

-And for business use, the quality of your prompt determines the quality of your output more than the AI model you’re using — though choosing the right model still matters; see our ChatGPT vs Claude for business comparison for guidance on which tool fits which task.
+For business use, prompt quality determines output quality more than model choice.
+Though model selection still matters, see our ChatGPT vs Claude for business comparison for guidance on which tool fits which task.

-Here’s the practical framework.
+Here’s the practical framework that works.

 Why do most AI prompts produce generic output?

 Give the AI the situation it’s operating in.
+The more specific, the more specific the output.

 What to include in context: